JacobLewandowskiDev/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A console game of rock, paper, scissors with a superior AI to play against.
+A console game of rock, paper, scissors with a superior AI that never loses to play against.

 ### How to run the app
 1. Simply download the file and open it up in your Java IDE